It can be confusing to know which business structure to choose when you’re getting ready to start your company.

 The state does not provide a full list of professions that require a PLLC, so it’s important to check with a local attorney to be sure.

-Several states don’t recognize PLLCs.
+Some states don’t recognize PLLCs at all.
 These include Delaware, the most popular state for filing an LLC, and Wyoming, where fees are low and taxes are generally seen as business-friendly, as well as many more.

 Forming a PLLC looks a lot like forming an LLC, with one key difference.